- 1 BEFORE JOINING/APPLICATIONS

 What will my character be provided?

 Your character will have a reservation in their name ready for them upon arrival.
 They can collect their key from the innkeeper at the front desk.
 If you are not sure where that room is, please consult the Room Assignments page.
-Caroline Forbes will also be providing them with a gift basket.
+There will also be gift baskets on arrival.

 Does my character have to sleep in their room?